quintilesims/layer0/docs-src/docs/reference/terraform-plugin.md

 * `size` - The size of the instances in the environment
 * `cluster_count` - The current number instances in the environment
 * `security_group_id` - The ID of the environment's security group
+* `os` - The operating system used for the environment
+* `ami` - The AMI ID used for the environment
 ---

 ## Load Balancer